evilimas/vue-router-project/README.md

 - **About Page:** Provides information about the project and its creator.
 - **Job Listings:** Displays available job positions with details.
 - **404 Page:** Handles routes that do not exist.

-## Project Structure

-The project structure is organized as follows:

-- `src/`: Contains the main source code files.
-  - `components/`: Contains Vue components used in the project.
-  - `views/`: Contains Vue components representing different views or pages.
-  - `router/`: Contains the Vue Router configuration.
-  - `App.vue`: The root Vue component.
-- `public/`: Contains static assets and the index.html file.